Background

 Third Party Only Insurance

 Third party only is the minimum legal requirement in the UK.
-It covers damage you cause to other people, their vehicles, and their property, but it doesn't cover any damage to your own car.
+It covers damage you cause to other people, their vehicles and their property, but it does not cover any damage to your own car.

-This type of policy is worth considering if you're driving an older car with a low market value.
-However, many new drivers assume third party insurance is always the cheapest option – this isn't necessarily true.
+This type of policy is worth considering if you are driving an older car with a low market value.
+However, many new drivers assume third party insurance is always the cheapest option - this is not necessarily true.
 Sometimes fully comprehensive cover can cost less due to the way insurers calculate risk.

 Third Party, Fire and Theft Insurance

-This builds on third party cover by also protecting your car if it's stolen or damaged by fire.
-It still won't cover accident damage to your own vehicle, but it gives you more protection than basic third-party insurance.
+This builds on third party cover by also protecting your car if it is stolen or damaged by fire.
+It still will not cover accident damage to your own vehicle, but it gives you more protection than basic third party insurance.

 Like third party only, this can work for drivers with older cars who want some additional security without paying for full comprehensive cover.